hydekyle/MO-Legacy/README.md

 ## How to start

-- Download repository (it uses Unity 2022.3.10f1, but it should work with any 2019+)
+- Download repository (it uses Unity 6)
 - Open TEST LEVEL to check how it works

 ## Features